Eric Chou: 2017–2018: Second concert tour and The Chaos After You

-2019-present: Freedom and When We Were Young
+2019–present: Freedom and When We Were Young

-On 10 January 2019, Chou released his first EP, Freedom, which consists of five tracks.
+On January 10, 2019, Chou released his first EP, Freedom, which consists of five tracks.
 It included the songs, "What's Wrong" and "Nobody But Me" which was released the previous year.
 At the 15th KKBOX Music Awards, Chou performed a medley of his songs, including "At Least I Remember" from his new EP.
-On 11 May 2019, Chou kicked off his concert tour "How Have You Been".
+On May 11, 2019, Chou kicked off his concert tour "How Have You Been".
 It was his first time to perform in Taipei Arena in front of 11,000 fans.
 Tickets were reportedly sold out in two minutes.
 The concert also commenced in Kaohsiung Arena in August.
 In October 2019, Chou released his song "Forever Beautiful" in support for a breast cancer campaign.

 In December 2019, Chou re-released a deluxe version of his EP Freedom as his fourth studio album which included the original five songs, and additional four new songs.
 Additionally, the music video for his song "What's Wrong" was hailed by YouTube to be the most viewed Mandopop music video, as well as the top 2 popular singer in Taiwan behind Jay Chou and above Jolin Tsai throughout 2019.
 Chou was also featured on G.E.M.'s song "Don't Force It".

-On 7 January 2020, Chou released his fifth studio album, When We Were Young.
+On January 7, 2020, Chou released his fifth studio album, When We Were Young.
 The album consists of eleven tracks, including "I'm Happy".

-On 8 August, Chou became the first singer to hold a concert at Taipei Arena since the COVID-19 pandemic started as part of his "How Have You Been Tour".
+On August 8, Chou became the first singer to hold a concert at Taipei Arena since the COVID-19 pandemic started as part of his "How Have You Been Tour".
 The show was sold at full capacity, attracting 10,000 concertgoers.
 To raise funds for the COVID-19 pandemic, Eric Chou donated all proceeds from a new remake of "Forever Beautiful", sung together with other Asian Sony artists.

+Chou’s sixth album, named “Almost," or 《幾乎是愛情》 in Mandarin, includes eleven songs and was released on November 25, 2024.
+This is the first album he coooerated with Warner Music Taiwan Ltd., with the aim to expand into international market.